pharmaverse/pharmaversesdtm/README.md

     -   Use CDISC pilot data such as `dm` as input in this program in order to create realistic synthetic data that remains consistent with other domains (not mandatory).
     -   Note that **no personal data should be used** as part of this package, even if anonymized.
 -   Run the program.
--   Update `inst/extdata/sdtms-specs.json` with the new dataset’s metadata, including:
+-   Update `inst/extdata/sdtms-specs.json` with the new dataset metadata, including:
-    -   Assigning the dataset’s label, description, author, source, purpose, or structure.
+    -   Assigning the dataset label, description, author, source, purpose, or structure.
-    -   Assigning or updating the dataset’s therapeutic area (used for reference-page grouping).
+    -   Assigning or updating the dataset therapeutic area (used for reference-page grouping).
 -   Run `data-raw/create_sdtms_data.R` in order to update `NAMESPACE` and update the `.Rd` files in `man/`.
 -   Add your GitHub handle to `.github/CODEOWNERS`.
 -   Update `NEWS.md`.